Mary Hall (explorer)

-Mary Hall FRGS (1857 – 1912) was a British woman who crossed the continent of Africa from south to north 1857-1912.
+Mary Hall (1857 – 1912) was a British woman who crossed the continent of Africa from south to north 1857-1912.
 She published an account of her African journey "A Woman's Trek from the Cape to Cairo" in 1907.
 Her second journey took her to New Zealand, Australia, Papua New Guinea, Korea and China and her account of that was published after her death.